locka99/opcua/README.md

 ### Status codes

-Another change from the spec, is status codes.
 All status codes will be values of a `StatusCode` enum.
 At present, values are represented as `SNAKE_CASE` and the `StatusCode::` enum namespace will not be a necessary prefix.

 So code will contain values such as `GOOD`, `BAD_UNEXPECTED_ERROR` etc. without qualification.

 Note: the decision to upper case codes is subject to review because it is inconsistent with node ids above.

 The enum will also implement `Copy` so that status codes are copy on assign.
-The enum also provides helpers such as `is_good()`, `is_bad()`, `name()` and `description()` for testing and debugging purposes.
+The enum provides helpers `is_good()`, `is_bad()`, `name()` and `description()` for testing and debugging purposes.

 ```rust
 #[allow(non_camel_case_types)]